raotnameh/End-to-end-E2E-Named-Entity-Recognition-from-English-Speech/asr/README.md

 ```
 The first path is to the audio file, and the second path is to a text file containing the transcript on one line.
 This can then be used as stated below.

+**train.csv, test.csv and dev.csv used in the paper are provided in data/ner/**
 #### Merging multiple manifest files

 To create bigger manifest files (to train/test on multiple datasets at once) we can merge manifest files together like below using different csvs.